IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 We are interested to use our newly acquired knowledge of Java in M3-Java at Harbour Space, to get some interesting insight about WikiPedia.
 Because of the huge amount of data to work with, we try to implement a MapReduce approach on top of Hadoop.

 Plan of work:
-* Get some data from Wikipedia, using some APIs
+* Get some data from Wikipedia, using various APIs
 * Make an HDFS Hadoop network with our machines
 * Transfer that data to our machine
 * Use MapReduce to get insight about that data